-NSF's National Optical-Infrared Astronomy Research Laboratory (NOIRLab) is the preeminent US national center for ground-based, nighttime optical and infrared astronomy.
-The mission of NOIRLab is to enable breakthrough discoveries in astrophysics by developing and operating state-ofthe-art ground-based observatories and providing data products and services for a diverse and inclusive community.
+NSF's NOIRLab is the US national center for ground-based, nighttime optical astronomy.
+The mission of NOIRLab is to enable breakthrough discoveries in astrophysics by developing and operating state-of-the-art ground-based observatories and providing data products and services for a diverse and inclusive community.

-Through its five programs - Cerro Tololo Inter-American Observatory (CTIO), the Community Science and Data Center (CSDC), Gemini Observatory, Kitt Peak National Observatory (KPNO) and the Vera C. Rubin Observatory once operational - NOIRLab serves as a focal point for community development of innovative scientific programs, the exchange of ideas, and creative development.
-The lab's infrastructure enables the astronomy community to advance humanity's understanding of the Universe by exploring significant areas of astrophysics, including dark energy and dark matter, galaxies and guasars, the Milky Way, exoplanets, and small bodies in our own Solar System.
+Through its five Programs - Cerro Tololo Inter-American Observatory (CTIO), the Community Science and Data Center (CSDC), International Gemini Observatory, Kitt Peak National Observatory (KPNO) and Vera C. Rubin Observatory - NSF's NOIRLab serves as a focal point for community development of innovative scientific programs, the exchange of ideas, and creative development.
+The NOIRLab's infrastructure enables the astronomy community to advance humanity's understanding of the Universe by exploring significant areas of astrophysics, including dark energy and dark matter, galaxies and quasars, the Milky Way, exoplanets, and small bodies in our own Solar System.

-In collaboration with the astronomical community, partner organizations, other US optical and infrared system operators, and NSF, NOIRLab develops and advances a strategic vision for NSF-funded future optical and infrared facilities.
+In collaboration with the astrocommunity, nomical partner organizations, other US astronomy organizations, and NSF, NOIRLab develops and advances a strategic vision for NSFfunded future optical and infrared facilities.

-Vera C. Rubin Observatory
+Vera C. Rubin

 The astronomical community is honored to have the opportunity to conduct astronomical research on Iolkam Du'ag (Kitt Peak) in Arizona, on Maunakea in Hawai'i, and on Cerro Tololo and Cerro Pachón in Chile.
-NOIRLab recognizes and acknowledges the very significant cultural role and reverence that these sites have to the Tohono O'odham Nation. to the Native Hawai'ian community, and to the indigenous peoples of Chile, respectively.
+NSF's NOIRLab recognizes and acknowledges the very significant cultural role and reverence that these sites have to the Tohono O'odham Nation, to the Native Hawai'ian community, and to the indigenous peoples of Chile, respectively.

-AURA operates these facilities and NOIRLab under a cooperative agreement with the National Science Foundation (NSF).
+AURA operates these facilities and NSF's NOIRLab under a cooperative agreement with the National Science Foundation (NSF).